 Applying to the Miller-Coulson Academy of Clinical Excellence

-Physicians from all departments at Johns Hopkins Hospital are eligible, and should be nominated by at least four physician peers in order to be invited to apply.
+Physicians from all departments at Johns Hopkins Hospital and Johns Hopkins Bayview Medical Center are eligible, and should be nominated by at least four physician peers in order to be invited to apply.

 In keeping with the Academy’s focus on patient care, physicians who are spending less than 25 percent of their effort in clinical settings may not be ideal applicants.
 Additionally, nominees who have been on faculty for less than 4 years may not have had time to establish a track record for clinical excellence.